Prime Minister of the United Kingdom: Executive powers

 The prime minister is the head of the United Kingdom government.
 As such, the modern prime minister leads the Cabinet (the Executive).
 In addition, the prime minister leads a major political party and generally commands a majority in the House of Commons (the lower chamber of Parliament).
 The incumbent wields both significant legislative and executive powers.
 Under the British system, there is a unity of powers rather than separation.
+John Morley described the office of prime minister as the "keystone of the Cabinet arch" that maintained while the prime minister can hold significant power over the executive, it is often exercised collectively through the Cabinet (government).